Tools/santifer/career-ops

 Career-Ops turns your AI coding CLI into a full job search command center.
 Paste a job URL, get a structured A-F evaluation against your CV with weighted scoring across 10 dimensions.
 It generates tailored, ATS-optimized PDF resumes per application.
 One developer used it to evaluate 740+ offers and land a Head of Applied AI role.

 The system gets smarter over time.
 It builds an interview story bank in STAR format, scans 45+ pre-configured company portals (Anthropic, OpenAI, Vercel, n8n), and can batch-evaluate offers in parallel using sub-agents.
-The Go-based dashboard lets you browse your entire pipeline from the terminal.
+The Go-based dashboard lets you browse your entire pipeline from the terminal, and an experimental web UI is landing as an opt-in alpha.
 Running it needs Node.js and Playwright for the PDF generation and portal scanning.

 Solo job seekers running any AI coding CLI: this is a force multiplier.
 It used to be Claude Code only, but now it also works with Gemini CLI, OpenCode, Copilot, and Qwen, several of which have free tiers.
 It does not replace your judgment, it structures it.
 The human-in-the-loop design means the AI evaluates and you decide.